RobertObkircher/ctf-writeups/2022-tjctf-vacation/README.md

-# TJCTF 2022: pwn/vacation-1 & 2
+# TJCTF 2022: pwn/vacation-1 and pwn/vacation-2

 Participant: Robert Obkircher

 ## TL;DR / Short Summary

-In the challenge `pwn/vacation-1` there is an obvious buffer overflow which can be used to return into a function `shell_land` which calls `system("/bin/sh")`.
+In the challenge `pwn/vacation-1` there is an obvious buffer overflow that can be used to return into a function `shell_land` which calls `system("/bin/sh")`.

 The second challenge `pwn/vacation-2` is almost identical, but without `shell_land`.
 The solution is to use return oriented programming to leak the address of libc and call `system("/bin/sh")`.